Ruined Castle 25-04-2021

 Federal Pass |

-Federal Pass crosses the Kedumba River then extends through the bush to the tip of the Three Sisters ridge where it meets Dardanelles Pass, a path built to link the Giant Stairway to the Federal Pass.
+Federal Pass crosses the Kedumba River and then extends through the bush to the tip of the Three Sisters ridge where it meets Dardanelles Pass, a path built to link the Giant Stairway to the Federal Pass.
 Federal Pass actually dips down into the rainforest from here while Dardanelles Pass cuts a level course, both meeting nearly 2km later.

 |